 - No backward navigation: Disallow backward navigation in the assignment.
 If activated, this makes it impossible for the participant to return to a previously attempted section.

-- Warning on section change: Warn the participants when progressing to next question if the current section is not fully answered.
+- Warning on section change: Warn the participants when progressing to the next question if the current section is not fully answered.

 Negative score example

-In the following we will try to explain how the setting Negative score works.
-In this example the author disables Negative score but sets penalty to -2 points.
+In the following, we will try to explain how the setting Negative score works.
+In this example, the author disables Negative score but sets penalty to -2 points.

 The image shows how it looks in the assessor tool: